lschumann1978/WalkerLeadManagement/README.md

 ## Prerequisites

-These steps assum Visual Studio Code
+These steps assume you have Visual Studio Code

 ### For the backend project